 Summer Harvest is when you get to enjoy the fruits of your labor – literally.
 It’s also a great time to sit back and admire the cool designs we’ve created in the garden and reflect on all the learning experiences over the past few months.
-If, however, it has not been a bountiful year, you might want to check out the sustainable gardening experts on Smart Healthy Green Living, the new home improvement streaming service.
+If, however, it has not been a bountiful year, you might want to check out the sustainable gardening experts on Smart Healthy Green Living.

 Summer harvest time is a busy time in vegetable gardens and around berry bushes.
-It is so satisfying to go through your garden treasures and pick ripe, mouth-watering fruit and vegetables for you, your friends and family – cucumbers, melons, peppers, eggplants, sweet potatoes, carrots, tomatoes, berries, and sweet corn is just so yummy and healthy for us.
+It is so satisfying to go through your garden treasures and pick ripe, mouth-watering fruit and vegetables for you, your friends, and family – cucumbers, melons, peppers, eggplants, sweet potatoes, carrots, tomatoes, berries, and sweet corn is just so yummy and healthy for us.
+It’s a busy time so take time over the fall and winter to design next season’s garden design, plant selections, and more.

 Bring your Kids into the Summer Harvest Experience